-In 1760, Pieter de Swart designed a house on the Lange Voorhout for Anthony van Patras.
-Patras was mayor of the Friesian town Sloten and the States General representative.
-The building was finally bought in 1796 by Archibald Hope.
-The Hope family was at the time the financer of the European nobility and was known to lend money to both parties of a conflict for their war faring.
+In 1760, Pieter de Swart designed a house on the Lange Voorhout for Anthony Patras.
+Patras was mayor of the Frisian town Sloten and the States General representative.
+The building was built between 1760 and 1764.
+In 1796 it was bought by Archibald Hope.
+The Hope family was at the time the financer of the European nobility and was known to lend money to both parties in a conflict for their warfaring.
 It is then also perhaps no accident that Napoleon on his travels through our country stayed here for 14 hours in 1811.

-Queen Emma bought the building in 1896 with the legacy from her brother-in-law Prince Hendrik, nicknamed the Seafarer.
+Queen Emma, the Queen Mother bought the building in 1896 with the legacy from her brother-in-law Prince Hendrik, nicknamed the Seafarer.
 She had it extensively rebuilt before, in 1901, coming here after the marriage of Queen Wilhelmina.
-Part of her renovation was a new staircase up to the first floor with a copper rail that at the time had to be polished to a high shine each week.
-Her majesty was always very precise about this.
+The renovation work included the main staircase to the first floor being adorned with shiny copper banisters.
+Thus lending Lange Voorhout Palace a veritably regal appeal!

-The beautiful staircase appears to go up to the second floor, but this is an optical illusion.
-The staircase only reaches the first floor.
-This was also a good thing since, when Queen Emma was in residence, only three people could use it; her majesty and her two most important ladies in waiting.
+This beautiful staircase looks like it leads up to the second floor, but that is just an (optical) illusion – the stairs only go up to the first floor.
+Only Queen Emma, her guests and the most important members of the royal household were allowed to use this elegant staircase.
 Since the queen did not have any chambers on the second floor, there was no need for a beautiful staircase up to it.

-All the other residents of the palace were hidden away in invisible staircases.
-The servants had to use the staircase that runs behind all the doors on the left side of the building.
+All the other residents of the palace used the invisible staircase.
+The service staff, whose quarters were situated on the second and third floors, had to take the stairs behind all the doors on the left-hand side of the building.
 This is still used by visitors and the current staff.

 Queen Beatrix and Prince Claus worked here until the Palace at Noordeinde was made suitable as a working palace.
-In 1991, the family sold the building to the Local Authority of The Hague on condition that it would only be used for cultural activities.
+In 1990, the royal family sold the building to the municipality of The Hague on the condition that it would only be used for cultural activities.